g7sim/cmsimple-XH-CL/README.md

 * This is a  modified  Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter.

-* It has the same GPL3  license
+* It has the same GPL3  license (Licenses of plugins are to be observed)

-* It needs php 5.4+ (not php 5.3 !)  and is tested with php 7.4 -
+* It needs at least php 5.4+ (not php 5.3 !)  and is tested with php 7.4

 * Is offers both tinymce4 and ckeditor 4.73